On the solution uniqueness in portfolio optimization and risk analysis: An application to capital allocation and risk sharing

 \subsection{Capital allocation}

-Let r.v. $Y \in V$ represents a (random) profit of some portfolio, consisting of $m$ sub-portfolios, that is, $Y=\sum_{i=1}^m X_i$.
+Let r.v. $Y \in V$ represent a (random) profit of some portfolio, consisting of $m$ sub-portfolios, that is, $Y=\sum_{i=1}^m X_i$.
 Let $\rho:V \to {\mathbb R}$ be a function such that $\rho(X)$ represents the \emph{risk} associated with any $X \in V$.
-The \emph{capital allocation problem} is the problem of distributing risk capital $\rho(Y)$ among sub-portfolios, that is, assigning to sub-portfolio $i$ its \emph{risk contribution} $k_i$ such that $\sum_{i=1}^n k_i=\rho(Y)$.
-The problem is to develop a system of ``natural'' axioms defining a \emph{unique} capital allocation scheme.
+The \emph{capital allocation problem} is the problem of distributing risk capital $\rho(Y)$ among sub-portfolios, that is, assigning to sub-portfolio $i$ its \emph{risk contribution} $k_i$ such that $\sum_{i=1}^m k_i=\rho(Y)$.